“We’re all different, but there’s something kind of fantastic about that, isn’t there?”

 In years 7-9, we provide a full curriculum, using strategies appropriate for the students with a high degree of personalisation.

 Subject provision within the department includes: maths, English, science, computing, philosophy and ethics, PE, design technology, geography, history, Learning for Life, Food

 In years 10 and 11 we provide the opportunity for students to follow external accreditation courses in maths, English, science and ICT.
 Some students follow a range of GCSE courses and options and where students cannot access these, we provide a set of option subjects within Learning Support.
 This year these are The John Muir award, BTEC Level 1 Home Cooking Skills, ASDAN Life Skills Challenge and Bronze Arts Award.

 Enrichment is a key factor in all that we do.

-The aim of the Student Support Centre is to support progress, provide short or long-term interventions, improve attendance and reduce exclusions by providing a safe and secure working environment for students who are experiencing social, emotional, behavioural or mental health difficulties, enabling them to develop the skills, attitude or capacity for effective learning.
+The aim of The Learning Centre is to support progress, provide short or long-term interventions, improve attendance and reduce exclusions by providing a structured and supportive working environment for students with the aim of enabling them to develop the skills, attitude or capacity for effective learning.